NVIDIA/spark-rapids/docs/tuning-guide.md

 buffers all the data for a partition by key in memory and then loops through the rows looking for boundaries.
 When it finds a boundary change, it will then calculate the aggregation on that window.
 This ends up being `O(N^2)` where N is the size of the window.
 In a few cases in can improve on that.
 These optimizations include.

   * Lead/Lag.
 In this case Spark keeps an offset pointer and can output the result from the buffered data in linear time.
+Lead and Lag only support row based windows and set up the row ranges automatically based off of the lead/lag requested.
   * Unbounded Preceding to Unbounded Following.
 In this case Spark will do a single aggregation and duplicate the result multiple times.
+This works for both row and range based windows.
+    There is no difference in the calculation in this case because the window is the size of the partition by group.
   * Unbounded Preceding to some specific bound.
 For this case Spark keeps running state as it walks through each row and outputs an updated result each time.
+This also works for both row and range based windows.
+For row based queries it just adds a row at a time.
+For range based queries it adds rows until the order by column changes.
   * Some specific bound to Unbounded Following.
 For this case Spark will still recalculate aggregations for each window group.
 The complexity of this is `O(N^2)` but it only has to check lower bounds when doing the aggregation.
+This also works for row or range based windows, and for row based windows the performance improvement is very minimal because it is just removing a row each time instead of doing a check for equality on the order by columns.

 Some proprietary implementations have further optimizations.
 For example Databricks has a special case for running windows (rows between unbounded preceding to current row) which allows it to